Gaurav927/Hidden_Markov_Model/README.md

 The example for implementing HMM is inspired from GeoLife Trajectory Dataset.
 The data consist of 180 users and their GPS data of during the stay of 4 years.
 After Data Cleaning and running some algorithms we got users and their place of interest with some probablity distribution i.e. transition probablity, observation probablity and instial state probablity distribution

-I am just assuming some data based on the above condition.
+The data is based on above condition

 Let :